valory-xyz/optimus-quickstart/README.md

 chmod +x run_service.sh
 ./run_service.sh
 ```
-When prompted, add the corresponding RPCs (you can copy-paste the ones in the section above) and Tenderly info, send funds to the prompted address and you're good to go!
+When prompted, add the corresponding RPCs and Tenderly info, send funds to the prompted address and you're good to go!

 ### Creating a local user account

 When run for the first time, the agent will setup for you a password protected local account.
 You will be asked to enter and confirm a password as below.
-Please be mindful of storing it in a secure space, for future use.
+Please be mindful of storing it in a secure space, for future use. **Hint:** If you do not want to use a password just press Enter when asked to enter and confirm your password.

 ```bash
 Creating a new local user account...